 During the first few months of 1804, three balls were held in Sydney with Captain Woodriff and his officers, (including his two sons James and Robert) in attendance.
 One was apparently held on board HMS Calcutta, the largest ship to have visited the colony 7.
 It was the custom to hold splendid balls whilst ships were in harbour, as the decks provided excellent dance floors (Calcutta’s was built of Indian teak).
 The ball given for a company of 59 persons to celebrate Her Majesty’s birthday was reported in The Sydney Gazette of 22 January; it lasted till a late hour; and the most lively vivacity prevailed throughout the Evening.
 8

-Significantly, the account mentions the inhabitants, particularly the children attended numerously as spectators of the dancing – a sure way for the lower orders to acquire the fashionable tunes and dances.
-The music in Woodriff’s collection may well have been used at the ball, and although the ball predates the Wheatstone manual of 1808, the dances would have been country dances of a very similar ilk.
+Significantly, the account mentions the inhabitants, particularly the children attended numerously as spectators of the dancing.
+This was a means for the less privileged members of society to see and copy the fashionable tunes and dances.
+Although the balls held in Sydney predated the dances in the Wheatstone collections, the types of dances would have been quite similar.

 Upon departing Sydney Cove, Midshipman Nicholas Pateshall ventured the following sentiment: